Gum Therapy for Periodontal Disease Treatment

-Sometimes proper brushing and flossing are not enough to keep gums healthy.
-Gum disease can be prevented by practicing good healthy habits.
+Sometimes, proper brushing and flossing are not enough to keep gums healthy.
+Periodontal disease (gum disease) can be prevented by practicing good oral habits.
 At every new patient exam, the health of your gums will be evaluated by measuring pocket depths between your teeth and gum tissue.
 Pocket depths of 1-3 mm are generally considered healthy; anything past 3 mm in the presence of plaque and calculus build up can start to show signs of gum disease or indicate the need for a deep cleaning (also known as scaling and root planing).

 Plaque is the soft, white substance filled with bacteria that builds around teeth when they are not properly cleaned.
 Calculus (also known as tartar) is simply calcified or mineralized plaque, which is sometimes visible in x-rays.
-Build of plaque and calculus around the teeth typically leads to deeper pocket depths, which in turn allows more build up underneath the gum line.
-Once buildup gets underneath the gum line, it is inaccessible to clean with regular brushing and flossing.
+Build up of plaque and calculus around the teeth typically leads to deeper pocket depths, which in turn allows more build up underneath the gum line.
+Once buildup gets underneath the gum line arcsfl, it is inaccessible to clean with regular brushing and flossing.

 If you are diagnosed with gum disease, your Austin dentist may prescribe a periodontal scaling and root planing procedure.
 Commonly known as a “deep cleaning”, this procedure allows us to get into deep areas of the gum where food and bacteria thrive.
 For long-term health, it is important for a dental professional to physically remove the plaque/calculus buildup and flush the bacteria out of these sites.
 Normally, local anesthesia is administered to make periodontal deep cleanings comfortable for patients.
 Many times, local antibiotics may be recommended along with a deep cleaning to achieve the best results.